-Our most significant capital commitments in 2011 are to fund our development program and repay or refinance expiring debt.
+Our most significant capital commitments through the end of 2012 are to fund our development program of approximately \$400 million and repay, repurchase or refinance approximately \$834 million, of which our share is approximately \$820 million, of debt that either matures or is subject to repurchase rights.
 We believe the quality of our assets and our strong balance sheet are attractive to lenders' and equity investors' current investment selectivity and should enable us to continue to access multiple sources of capital.
-We have one loan maturing in 2011: Mountain View Technology Park, which is in our unconsolidated joint venture portfolio, and has a balance of approximately \$24.7 million (of which our share is approximately \$9.8 million).

-In addition to our Operating Partnership's Unsecured Line of Credit and property-specific debt, as of August 1, 2011, our Operating Partnership also had approximately \$4.8 billion of unsecured senior notes outstanding (including approximately \$1.8 billion of exchangeable senior notes).
+In addition to our Unsecured Line of Credit and property-specific debt, as of November 1, 2011, we also have approximately \$4.8 billion of unsecured senior notes outstanding (including approximately \$1.8 billion of exchangeable senior notes).
 All of this debt either matures or is subject to repurchase at the holders' option between 2012 and 2021.
-In particular, our Operating Partnership currently has approximately \$626.2 million of its 2.875% exchangeable senior notes due 2037 outstanding.
-In February 2012, we expect our Operating Partnership to repurchase all remaining amounts outstanding under these notes as both the holders and our Operating Partnership have repurchase rights at that time.
-We are considering our options for satisfying this obligation and, given current market conditions, believe that refinancing this debt using proceeds from an offering of senior debt securities by our Operating Partnership may be advisable.
-Given the relatively low interest rates currently available to us, we may seek to raise the necessary proceeds in the near term, which may result in us carrying additional cash and cash equivalents pending our Operating Partnership's repurchase of the notes.
+In particular, as of November 1, 2011 we have approximately \$626.2 million of our 2.875% exchangeable senior notes due 2037 outstanding.
+In February 2012, we expect to repurchase all remaining amounts outstanding under these notes as both the holders and we have repurchase rights at that time.
+We intend to satisfy this obligation using a portion of the net proceeds we expect to receive upon closing of our offering of \$850.0 million of 3.700% senior notes due 2018 on November 10, 2011.
+We therefore expect to carry additional cash and cash equivalents pending our repurchase of the notes.
 In order to reduce future cash interest payments, as well as future amounts due at maturity or upon redemption, we may, from time to time, purchase unsecured senior notes and unsecured exchangeable senior notes for cash in open market purchases or privately negotiated transactions, or both.
 We will evaluate any such potential transactions in light of then-existing market conditions, taking into account the trading prices of the notes, our current liquidity and prospects for future access to capital.

-The completion of our ongoing development, through late 2014 is expected to be fully funded by cash and available draws from construction loans.
-With available cash, access to our Operating Partnership's Unsecured Line of Credit and the anticipated cash flow generated by the operating portfolio, we believe we have sufficient capacity to fund our remaining capital requirements, our foreseeable potential development activity and pursue attractive additional investment opportunities.
+The completion of our ongoing development through late 2014 is expected to be fully funded by cash and available draws from construction loans.
+With available cash, access to our Unsecured Line of Credit and the anticipated cash flow generated by the operating portfolio, we believe we have sufficient capacity to fund our remaining capital requirements, our foreseeable potential development activity and pursue attractive additional investment opportunities.